nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 #### General explanation of flashcards

+The difficulty symbolizes how hard it is for you to remember this particular flashcard.
+The higher the number, the harder.

+The flashcard id is used to uniquely identify each flashcard.
+(Flashcard ids don't necessarily start at zero and are not necessarily consecutive.
+Don't worry about this; they are for internal use only and "gaps" between flashcard ids are totally fine)

 #### Listing all flashcards: `list flashcards`

 Prints out a list of all flashcards that shows each flashcard's front text